-Personal Care: This program provides non-medical assistance to seniors who need help with personal care (i.e. bathing, dressing, shaving, toileting).
+Personal Care: provides non-medical assistance to seniors who need help with personal care (i.e. bathing, dressing, shaving, toileting).
 They do not provide nursing care (i.e. wound care, glucose testing, administer medication).
 Clients must be able to lift or transfer themselves independently or with only minimal assistance.

-Homecoming Project: The Homecoming Project is a hospital-to-home service that bridges the gap between a hospital discharge and a strong recovery.
+Homecoming Project: Homecoming Project is a hospital-to-home service that bridges the gap between a hospital discharge and a strong recovery.
 They provide care management and services after a patient returns home to help stabilize and achieve optimal recovery.
 A Transitional Care Specialist will visit the patient in the hospital and then visit the patient at home after discharge.
 The Transitional Care Specialist focuses on understanding the patient’s health goals and concerns.
-The Transitional Care Specialist helps the patient secure arrangements to his/her medical appointments and physicians, and links the patient to resources related to health and well being.
+The Transitional Care Specialist helps the patient secure arrangements to his/her medical appointments and physicians, and links the patient to resources related to health and wellbeing.

 Multipurpose Senior Services Program: provides the frail senior with the ability to stay in his or her home for as long as safely possible by providing community support and services and resources.